-League Of Lights are an electro rock/dream pop duo from Surrey, England comprising vocalist Farrah West alongside musician/producer Richard West (Threshold).
+League of Lights are an electronic rock/pop rock duo from Surrey, England comprising vocalist Farrah West alongside musician/producer Richard West (Threshold).
 Their symphonic-infused debut album was released in 2011 with guest performances by guitarist Ruud Jolie (Within Temptation), drummer Mark Zonder (ex-Fates Warning) and bassist Jerry Meehan (Robbie Williams, Bryan Ferry).
 The album was hailed by Melodic Hard Rock Today as “one of the biggest highlights in the melodic rock / hard rock genre this year”.

 In 2012 the duo released a follow-up single “Forever” featuring guest vocals and guitars by Glynn Morgan (Threshold), with drums once again by Mark Zonder.